Vunivalu to start against Springboks

-Former Fiji Bati winger Suliasi Vunivalu has been named in the Wallabies squad to start against South Africa in the Rugby Championship.
+Former Fiji Bati winger Suliasi Vunivalu has been named by Wallabies coach Eddie Jones to start against South Africa in the Rugby Championship.

 Vunivalu was one of the surprises in the first Wallabies team of the year with four players in line to make Test debuts in Pretoria, where Australia have never won.